CMU-Graphics/Scotty3D-docs/guide/model.md

 <video src="{{ site.baseurl }}/guide/model_mode/catmull_subd.mp4" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

-- Loop Subdivision:  _[Note: this method is for triangle meshes without boundary only!]_
+- Loop Subdivision:  _[Note: this method is for triangle meshes only!]_
 Each triangle is split into four by connecting the edge midpoints.
 Vertex positions are updated according to the [Loop subdivision rules](https://en.wikipedia.org/wiki/Loop_subdivision_surface).